RhuanLNO/Netflix_Style/README.md

 # Netflix_Style
-A game-themed Netflix style page created with Bootstrap
+A game-themed Netflix style page using Jquery